devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 4: Search field to filter by name.

 **Goal**: Implement a search field that can be used to filter the list of people by name.

+## Step 5: Refactor the App in various single components.

+**Goal**: Refactor the App by extracting suitable parts into new components.
+Maintain the application's state and all event handlers in the App root component.